A transit worker in uniform and blue gloves stands in front of a Muni light rail vehicle displaying "Ocean Beach" as its destination.

 DeJohn Williams on the 22-Fillmore.

-Now, he rides around town in a “million dollar car,” as he likes to call his bus, sporting thick framed blue glasses and a newsboy cap, perhaps an ode to his days as a paperboy.
+Now, he rides around town in a “million-dollar car,” as he likes to call his bus, sporting thick-framed blue glasses and a newsboy cap, perhaps an ode to his days as a paperboy.
 “I get the view of the city every day,” he said on a recent Thursday afternoon, looking content.

-“Come on princess,” he said to an elderly woman struggling to board the 22-Fillmore with a metal cart of groceries.
+“Come on, princess,” he said to an elderly woman struggling to board the 22-Fillmore with a metal cart of groceries.
 “For you, come on,” he said after stopping the bus in the middle of the block to lower the ramp and let her on.

-Williams is what is known as a “floater” within the San Francisco Municipal Transportation Authority, meaning he drives a variety of routes, depending on where there is need.
+Williams is what is known as a “floater” within the San Francisco Municipal Transportation Agency, meaning he drives a variety of routes, depending on where there is need.
 “It helps me not be complacent, it helps me not get that comfortable.”

 He acknowledged that the city has changed drastically since he started in 2014.
-He believes for the worse, with more visible homelessness and crime.
+He believes it’s for the worse, with more visible homelessness and crime.
 But he’s not too worried about his own safety.
-“I know how to defuse a situation,” he explained.

 Just in case, he keeps the plastic barrier up between him and his passengers.
-“I enjoy my job, I enjoy servicing the city,” he said.

-His favorite route is the 7-Haight/Noriega — it takes him out to the beach where he gets 20 minutes to stop and walk out to the ocean.
-Even if he ends up at the Great Highway in the wee hours of the morning, he gets out to watch the moon, and chat up the surfers.
+His favorite route is the 7-Haight/Noriega.
+It takes him out to the beach, where he gets 20 minutes to stop and walk out to the ocean.
+Even if he ends up at the Great Highway in the wee hours of the morning, he gets out to watch the moon and chat up the surfers.

-On a recent day he asked one surfer, “How is the water?” and the surfer said, “It’s just like a bathtub,” Williams recalled, and they both had a laugh.
+On a recent day, he asked one surfer, “How is the water?” and the surfer said, “It’s just like a bathtub,” Williams recalled, and they both had a laugh.

 But on his days off, he escapes the city.
 Williams enjoys the tranquility of his home in Sunnyvale.
 Sometimes he goes to the movies with his wife, and when the weather is nice, they drive out to Santa Cruz for a hike.
-“You feel like a bird, ya know?” he said.
-“You don’t hear no car, you hear nothing.”

 Follow Us